malikmateen917/watch-website/README.md

-# thanks for every one
+# thanks for every one.